Azimuth1/azimuth1-website/_posts/2014-03-07-sensorbayes.md

 </script>

 Bayesian statistics are useful for handling uncertainty of outcomes in many situations.
-In the course of teaching spatial statistics for GeoINT, it's useful to have a good grasp of the concept of probability of detection, false positives, and how to bring that information together mathematically to estimate the posterior probabilities for detecting things from space.
-With the growth of small-sats, the latest generation of small and relatively cheap sensors for Earth imaging, the percision and resolution is far less than the best high-end commercial imaging, so there it becomes even more important to understand how to quantify and account for errors when detecting objects in these images.
+With the growth of small-sats, the latest generation of small and relatively cheap sensors for Earth imaging, the precision <!-- MORE -->and resolution is far less than the best high-end commercial imaging, so there it becomes even more important to understand how to quantify and account for errors when detecting objects in these images.
+In the course of teaching spatial statistics for GeoINT, I've found that it's useful to have a good grasp of the concept of probability of detection, false positives, and how to bring that information together mathematically to estimate the posterior probabilities for detecting things from space.

 ## Quick Start Guide